 We had the opportunity to attend Saddleback for almost 2 years while I was on the Lifetogether team.
 Interesting factoid: Steve Gladen, Pastor of the Small Group Community, wasn’t on the platform once talking about small groups.
 Want another?
 Ron Wilbur, the Pastor of Small Group Operations, wasn’t on the platform once talking about small groups.
 Who was doing the talking?
 Rick Warren.
 And seriously, when he was out of town on weekends they needed to say something important about small groups there would be a video of Rick Warren promoting it.

 I’ve watched this for years and wanted to do a man-on-the-street piece interviewing people coming out of Saddleback’s worship center, holding up a picture of Steve Gladen and asking them if they know who this is?
 Seriously!
-When I’m in town for Radicalis I’m going to try and do it.
 Why?
 Because you need to see that when it comes to talking about the importance of grouplife…they’re pulling out the biggest gun they have!

 And let me be quick to say, this is not about the fact that it’s Rick Warren.
 He’s no grand-stander.
-And it’s not about Steve Gladen or Ron Wilbur.
-They’re two of the sharpest grouplife experts in the world.
+And it’s not about Steve Gladen.
+He’s of the sharpest grouplife experts in the world.
 The real reason Saddleback connects so many in groups is that their senior pastor is the small group champion.

 Two people need to read this and react to it.